edWAR6/react-test/README.md

 ## Data, state and events management

-The project is using Redux as it shuld.
+The project is using Redux as it should.
 The data is being moved respecting the inmutability rules and best practices.

 Created multiple stores and the reducers handle all events.